IMPACTS OF PESTICIDES

-The mission of the Pollinator Stewardship Council is to defend managed and native pollinators vital to a sustainable and affordable food supply from the adverse impacts of pesticides.
-As pollination is required for one-third of the nation’s food supply, we strive to accomplish our mission through the following activities:
+Your donation will help us fulfill our mission of defending managed and native pollinators vital to a sustainable and affordable food supply from the adverse impacts of pesticides.

-The Pollinator Stewardship Council believes that pollinators are an important part of agricultural and other ecosystems that should be protected from harm caused by pesticide use.
-Within this context, we also believe that farmers should be able to protect their crops from pests and use pesticides to do so.
+Pollinators are an important part of the agricultural and other ecosystems that should be protected from harm caused by pesticide use.
 Coexistence of farming with pollinators is key to the survival of a vibrant agricultural economy.

-Our work is guided by the belief that pesticides should be regulated by US EPA in a way that prevents harm to managed and native pollinators, by ensuring that pesticide labels effectively prevent poisonings, pesticide applicators are well-informed and trained in pest control methods that prevent pollinator poisoning incidents, and State Lead Agencies take full responsibility for their enforcement duties.
+Our work is guided by the belief that pesticides should be regulated by the Environmental Protection Agency (EPA) in a way that prevents harm to managed and native pollinators, by ensuring that pesticide labels effectively prevent poisonings, pesticide applicators are well-informed and trained in pest control methods that prevent pollinator poisoning incidents, and State Lead Agencies take full responsibility for their enforcement duties.